 Nicolás Guillén was born on 10 July 1902 in Camagüey, Cuba, and died in Havana in 1989.
 He was an Afro-Cuban poet, writer, journalist, and social activist, but is best known as the national poet of Cuba.

 His parents were both of mixed African-Spanish heritage, and in pre-revolutionary Cuba Nicolás and his family faced similar racism and segregation as in the US.
 Guillén’s father, a journalist, was killed by government troops in 1917.

-Guillen began writing about the social problems experienced by black people in the 1920s.
-His first poems were published in a local magazine in 1922,.
-In 1929, Guillen interviewed Langston Hughes, the African American writer and activist, in Havana, whom he deeply admired, and they became lifelong friends.
+Guillén wrote about the social problems experienced by Black people and his first poems were published in a local magazine in 1920.
+He studied at night while working as a typographer by day.
+In 1929 in Havana, he interviewed the African American writer and activist Langston Hughes, whom he deeply admired, and they became lifelong friends.